shaxxx/flutter_pkcs12/README.md

 ## Features

-All features are implemented on Android & iOS.
+All features are implemented on Android,iOS,Linux,Windows & MacOS.

 Only 2 methods are provided `signDataWithP12` and `readPublicKey`